PRF Therapy

 A small blood draw.

-We draw a small amount of your blood from your arm — similar to a routine blood test, just much smaller in volume.
+We draw a small amount of your blood from your arm, similar to a routine blood test but much smaller in volume.

 - 2